-The largest solar energy project in Canada with the capacity of 400 MW is a step closer, after the Alberta Utilities Commission granted approval for its construction and operation.
+The largest solar energy project in Canada with a capacity of 400 MW is a step closer after the Alberta Utilities Commission granted approval for its construction and operation.
 As Canada’s largest solar project gets approval for construction, Amazon plans to purchase 400 MW of power under a power purchase agreement.

 Travers Solar energy project is expected to be the largest solar energy project in Canada.
 Last week in an announcement, Greengate Power said the construction of the Travers Solar energy project would commence in 2020, with commercial operations scheduled for 2021.

-The project is located in Vulcan County, Alberta and according to Greengate the photovoltaic plant could supply electric power to over 100,000 homes.
-The process of directly converting light form the sun into electrical energy is referred to as photovoltaic.
+The project is located in Vulcan County, Alberta and according to Greengate, the photovoltaic plant could supply electric power to over 100,000 homes.
+The process of directly converting light from the sun into electrical energy is referred to as photovoltaic.

 “We are very pleased to have received approval for what we expect will be Canada’s largest solar energy project and one of the largest in the world,” – Greengate CEO Dan Balaban